 Why Pursue Green Building Certification?

+Although the process of designing and building a “green” building is not for every project, there are a multitude benefits to certification.
 In addition to preserving the environment and its precious resources, achieving green building certification comes with a variety of economic and human health benefits.
 These often include:

 - Operating cost savings